supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

         ![Fields in the Create recovery plan blade are set to the previously defined settings.](images1/E2T4S111.png "Create recovery plan blade")

-    > **Note:** Using the correct recovery plan name `BCDRIaaSPlan` is **critical**.
+    > **Note:** Using the correct recovery plan name `BCDRIaaSPlan`, is **critical**.
 This must match the name of the Azure Automation variable you had created earlier as part of the first task in this exercise.

 1. Select **OK** to create the recovery plan.
 After a moment, the **BCDRIaaSPlan** recovery plan will appear.
 Select it to review.